abmonsur/ViT-GPT2/README.md

+This code was based on the repository: https://github.com/shreydan/VisionGPT2/tree/main

 This code is for Flickr30k dataset.
 New datastets can be used by changing the code in the main.py and eval.py files

 create enviroment using the requirements.txt file